ipa320/RosTooling/README.md

 de.fraunhofer.ipa.ros.xtext.ui

 ```

-3. Start a new eclipse application by either (de.fraunhofer.ipa.ros.sirius -> plugin.xml and click *Launch an Eclipse application*) or (*right click* de.fraunhofer.ipa.ros.sirius and *click* on Run As > Eclipse Application)
+4. Start a new eclipse application by either
+* de.fraunhofer.ipa.ros.sirius > plugin.xml and click *Launch an Eclipse application* or
+* *right click* de.fraunhofer.ipa.ros.sirius and *click* on Run As > Eclipse Application

-#### Create a ROS artifact project <a id="RosArtifactProject"/>

-1. Import the common communication objects project to the workbench of your application:
+5. Import the common communication objects project to the workbench of your application:
 ```
 de.fraunhofer.ipa.ros.communication.objects
 ```
-3. Create a new ROS model project (menu File > New > Other > ROS Model project)
+6. Create a new ROS model project (Menu > File > New > Other > ROS Model project)

-4. Once the project is created, open the *representations.aird* file and add a new representation for your Ros artifact
+7. Once the project is created, open the *representations.aird* file and add a new representation for your Ros artifact

 Use the palette toolbar to add a new node, to configure your model use also the *Properties* view (if it is disabled go to *Window* > *Show view* > *Other* and choose *Properties*).

-#### Create a Component Interface for your ROS Model <a id="RosSRGatewayProject"/>
+### Create a Component Interface Metamodel for your ROS Model <a id="RosSRGatewayProject"/>

-1. Create a new ComponentInterface model (menu File > New > Other > ComponentInterface Model)
+1. Create a new ComponentInterface model (Menu > File > New > Other > ComponentInterface Model)

 2. Open the model with the ComponentInterface Model Editor